 plone.recipe.zope2instance creates and configures a Zope instance in a buildout part.

-In order to provide a smooth transition to Plone 5.2 and WSGI it tries to guess sensible defaults.
+To provide a smooth transition to Plone 5.2 and WSGI it tries to guess sensible defaults.

-The goal when providing WSGI support in
+The goal in providing WSGI support in

 plone.recipe.zope2instance was to keep the buildout configuration close to the ZServer configuration.

 Many options formerly used for ZServer are working in pretty much the same way for WSGI.

 WSGI is the default in recent